 The preparation of our children for all sacraments begins at Baptism, with particular focus during this entire school year on the meaning and practical application of the Sacrament.
-The three Sacraments of Initiation, or belonging, through which people become full members of the Body of Christ, the Church.
+There are three Sacraments of Initiation, or belonging, through which people become full members of the Body of Christ, the Church.
 The sacraments include Baptism, the Holy Eucharist and Confirmation.
 The important task of raising your children in the practice of the faith is first and foremost a parental responsibility you took on when you had your children baptized.
 In order to encourage you in this endeavour, during each of the formation classes for your child, there will be a separate opportunity for you and other parents to engage with the parish community and rekindle your own faith life through Alpha.
 We hope these Alpha sessions will enrich the process for both you and your child.

-It is through the Church that we deliberately and explicitly give witness to Christ and fulfil his call to be his presence on earth.
+It is through the Church that we deliberately and explicitly give witness to Christ and fulfill his call to be his presence on earth.
 In Confirmation, the Grade 6 candidates become full members of the Church, empowered by the Holy Spirit.

 Baptism is the door to all the other Sacraments.
 Through Baptism, a person is constituted a son or daughter of God, a brother or sister of the Lord Jesus Christ, a Temple of the Holy Spirit, a member of the Communion of Saints and integrated into the Church.
 If you want your child to be baptized or if you wish your child to receive the Sacraments of the Catholic Church, but he or she has not yet been baptized (or was baptized outside the Catholic Church), please refer to the Baptism Page.